rdkit/rdkit/Contrib/FreeWilson/README.md

 Using Molecule filters
 ----------------------
-Finally, the molecule filter can be used to prune greasy or otherrwise undesirable
+Finally, the molecule filter can be used to prune greasy or otherwise undesirable
 molecules:

 ```